-Characteristics of IIP patients enrolled in this study are shown in table 1.
-92 patients (63 males and 29 females aged 63.5 ± 1.1 yrs) were diagnosed as having IIPs including 51 with IPF, 20 with fNSIP, seven with cNSIP and 14 with COP.
-All IIP patients had been consecutively monitored from 1994 to 2008 at the Kurume University Hospital (Kurume, Japan), the National Kyushu Medical Center (Fukuoka, Japan), the National Omuta Hospital (Omuta, Japan), the Yame General Hospital (Yame, Japan) and/or the Japan Social Insurance Tagawa Hospital (Tagawa, Japan).
+Characteristics of IIPs patients enrolled in this study are shown in Table 1.
+Ninety-two patients (63 males and 29 females, aged 63.5 ± 1.1 years) were diagnosed as having IIPs including 51 with IPF, 20 with fNSIP, seven with cNSIP and 14 with COP.
+All IIPs patients had been consecutively monitored from 1994 to 2008 at the Kurume University Hospital (Kurume, Japan), the National Kyushu Medical Center (Fukuoka, Japan), the National Omuta Hospital (Omuta, Japan), the Yame General Hospital (Yame, Japan), and/or the Japan Social Insurance Tagawa Hospital (Tagawa, Japan).
 All patients were also monitored by their primary care physicians.
-All IPF patients were diagnosed by at least two respirologists in accordance with the clinical criteria established by the American Thoracic Society/European Respiratory Society, as previously reported [2].
-28 IPF patients were histopathologically diagnosed as UIP by surgical lung biopsy (SLB).
+All IPF patients were diagnosed by at least two respirologists in accordance with the clinical criteria established by the American Thoracic Society (ATS)/European Respiratory Society (ERS), as previously reported [2].
+Twenty-eight IPF patients were histopathologically diagnosed as UIP by surgical lung biopsy (SLB).
 All 20 fNSIP and seven cNSIP patients were histopathologically diagnosed by SLB.
-Out of 14 COP patients, five were histopathologically diagnosed by SLB and nine by transbronchial lung biopsy.
+Out of 14 COP patients, five were histopathologically diagnosed by SLB and nine by transbronchial lung biopsy (TBLB).
 The essential pathological feature of COP was the presence of granulation tissue (Masson bodies) and inflammatory cells in the interstitium with preservation of the alveolar architecture [12].
 All histopathological diagnoses were performed by at least two professional pathologists.
-Other diseases such as connective tissue diseases, infection and hypersensitivity pneumonia were excluded.
-Clinical features, chest high-resolution computed tomography (HRCT) and bronchoalveolar lavage fluid (BALF) cell counts were consistent with COP.
+Other diseases such as connective tissue diseases, infection, and hypersensitivity pneumonia were excluded.
+Clinical features, chest high-resolution computed tomography (HRCT), and bronchoalveolar lavage fluid (BALF) cell counts were consistent with COP.
 In addition, all of the patients showed improvement with or without corticosteroid treatment.
-All patients had been clinically stable with no disease exacerbations for ≥ 3 months prior to this diagnosis.
-Diagnosis for acute exacerbation (AE) of IPF was defined in accordance with the criteria detailed in a previous study [13].
+All patients had been clinically stable with no disease exacerbations at least for three months prior to this diagnosis.
+Diagnosis for acute exacerbation (AE) of IPF was defined in accordance with the criteria detailed in a previous report [13].
 Eight IPF patients showed AE.
-Importantly, arterial oxygen pressure was lower by >10 Torr in all of the patients.
-We have analysed serum levels of procalcitonin, β-D glucan and cytomegalovirus antigen, and we also examined bacteria and mycobacteria in the sputa of patients to exclude infectious diseases as a cause of the symptoms.
-However, no infections were observed in the patients.
+Importantly, oxygen partial pressure in resting arterial blood (PaO2) was lower by more than 10 torr in all of the patients.
+We have analyzed serum levels of procalcitonin, β-D glucan, and cytomegalovirus antigen, and we also examined bacteria and mycobacteria in the sputa of patients to exclude infectious diseases as a cause of the symptoms.
+However no infections were observed in the patients.
 We could not perform bronchoalveolar lavage as we could not obtain written informed consent.
-We obtained serum samples from most patients at the time of diagnosis and also from age-matched healthy volunteers who served as controls.
-Control normal lung tissues were obtained from 13 nonsmokers who underwent lung cancer extirpation after surgery at Kurume University Hospital.
-Sample collection and all procedures were approved by the ethics committees of Kurume University in accordance with the ethical standards of the Helsinki Declaration of 1975.
+We obtained serum samples from most patients at the time of diagnosis and also from age-matched healthy volunteers used as controls.
+Control normal lung tissues were obtained from thirteen non-smokers who underwent lung cancer extirpation after surgery at Kurume University Hospital.
+Sample collection and all procedures were approved by the ethics committees of Kurume University in accordance with the ethical standards of the

+Helsinki Declaration of 1975.
 Informed consent was obtained from all patients and healthy volunteers.